Soviet annexation of Transcarpathia: Soviet annexation

-On November 26, 1944, the first meeting of the newly elected People's Committee, organized by representatives of the Communist Party of Carpathian Ruthenia, was held in Mukachevo.
+On 26 November 1944, the first meeting of the newly elected People's Committee, organized by representatives of the Communist Party of Carpathian Ruthenia, was held in Mukachevo.
 It proclaimed withdrawal from Czechoslovakia and "unification with its great mother, Soviet Ukraine."
 The Czechoslovak delegation was asked to leave the area.
 After two months of conflicts and negotiations the Czechoslovak government delegation departed from Khust on February 1, 1945, leaving Carpathian Ruthenia under Soviet control.

 Nevertheless, negotiations between the Czechoslovak government and the Soviet government were not concluded.
 While the right-wing conservative Czechoslovak parties voted against a cession, the KSČ promoted a cession of Carpathian Ruthenia.
 At the end of 1945, Beneš also confirmed the cession.
 An agreement was reached with the Soviet Union to postpone the annexation until 1946; the cession to the Soviet Union was agreed by treaty in Moscow on June 29, 1945, and the agreement entered into force on January 30, 1946.
 Czechoslovaks and Ukrainians living in Carpathian Ruthenia were given the choice between Czechoslovak and Soviet citizenship.

 Consequences

 Over 120,000 people emigrated from the former part of the country.
 Of the 15,800 Ruthenian Jews, 8,000 emigrated.
-As a result of the cession, Czechoslovakia lost 12,777 km^{2} of its territory and about 450,000 inhabitants.
+As a result of the cession, Czechoslovakia lost of its territory and about 450,000 inhabitants.